Train With Purpose: Intentional Preparation for the Demands of the Job

 3. Build Capacity Over Time

-Progressive training instead of random workouts.
+Progressive training replaces random workouts.

 Progressive overload means increasing load, volume, complexity, or intensity deliberately over time.
-Without progression, performance plateaus.
-With random intensity, burnout and breakdown follow.

 Random workouts produce random outcomes.
 Structured progression builds durable capacity.

-It is built with measurable progress over time.
+Capacity is not built in a single session.
+It is developed through measurable progress over time.

 4. Develop Your Engine